We are committed to providing fast, efficient, and affordable software solutions that set new standards in the software development industry.

 Runtime imaging

-Select the object and click the Stop Runtime Imaging button or item in the contextual menu to turn runtime imaging off.
+Select the object and click the Stop Runtime Imaging button or this item in the contextual menu to turn runtime imaging off.

 using a physical drive